 According to the EPA Toxic Substances Inventory, gold mines are one of the main sources of toxic mercury air pollution in the U.S. UU.
 While the list of retailers who oppose dirty gold continues to grow, most gold is still quite dirty.
 Most of the world's gold is extracted from open pit mines, where huge volumes of land are extracted and processed for trace elements.

+For those looking for a cleaner option, Home storage Gold IRA is a great way to invest in gold without contributing to the environmental damage caused by mining.
 Earthworks estimates that, to produce enough raw gold to make a single ring, 20 tons of rock and soil are extracted and discarded.
 Much of this waste contains mercury and cyanide, which are used to extract gold from rock.
 The resulting erosion clogs streams and rivers and can eventually contaminate marine ecosystems deep below the mine.
 Exposing the depths of the earth to air and water also causes chemical reactions that produce sulfuric acid, which can seep into drainage systems.

 Air quality is also compromised by gold mining, which releases hundreds of tons of elemental mercury into the air every year.
 Fact sheet summarizing the main points of national standards for the emission of hazardous air pollutants for gold ore processing and production facilities, the seventh largest source of mercury emission into the atmosphere in the United States.
 Although the two gold mines closed in 1998, water recovery and treatment efforts continue to cost state taxpayers millions of dollars.
 Most forms of gold mining involve moving large amounts of soil and rock, which can be detrimental to the surrounding wildlife habitat.